Kirk: The word...is no. I am therefore going anyway.

 - Battle Amongst the Flames: Kirk vs. Kruge as Genesis rapidly collapses during the film's climax.

-- Be Careful What You Wish For: Uhura says this word for word to her adventure-seeking co-worker in the transporter room, moments before shoving him in a closet while she beams the crew to the Enterprise.
+- Be Careful What You Wish For: Uhura says this word-for-word to her adventure-seeking co-worker in the transporter room, moments before shoving him in a closet at phaser-point while she beams the crew to the Enterprise.

-- Bitter Sweet Ending: Yeah they get Spock back, but Kirk loses his son David and destroys the Enterprise in the process, and leaving the fate of himself and his immediate crew in serious doubt.
+- Bittersweet Ending: Yeah, they get Spock back, but Kirk loses his son David and destroys the Enterprise in the process, leaving the fate of himself and his immediate crew in serious doubt.

 - Blown Across the Room: On the Genesis planet, when Kirk shoots a Klingon with a phaser.